 Computer Networking Basics

-In year two you’ll study a further five modules, all of which are designed to build on your knowledge and key skills for your chosen career.
+In year two you’ll study a further six modules, all of which are designed to build on your knowledge and key skills for your chosen career.

-You’ll study: research and professional practice, business and technology entrepreneurship, enterprise databases, design and implementation, infrastructure services, and switched LANS and WANS.
+You’ll study: foundations of database systems, research and professional practice, business and technology entrepreneurship, database development and implementation, infrastructure services and switched LANS and WANS.

 Research and Professional Practice